kstenerud/concise-text-encoding/cte-specification.md

 ### Line Endings

 Line endings can be encoded as LF only (u+0009) or as CR/LF (u+000d u+0009) to maintain compatibility with editors on various popular platforms.
 However, for data transmission, the canonical format is LF only.
-Decoders should accept CR/LF as input, but encoders should only output LF when the destination is not a file.
+Decoders must accept both LF and CR/LF as input, but encoders should only output LF when the destination is not a file.